GoogleChrome/web.dev/src/site/content/en/learn/css/box-model/index.md

 An `inline` element has block margin, but other elements won't respect it.
-Use `inline-block`, and those elements will respect the block margin, while the element maintains most of the same behaviours it did as an `inline` element.
+Use `inline-block`, and those elements will respect the block margin, while the element maintains most of the same behaviors it had as an `inline` element.
 A `block` item will, by default, fill the available **inline space**, whereas a `inline` and `inline-block` elements will only be as large as their content.